Anomaly-free twistorial higher-spin theories: Parent twistor BV actions

 Here, we have indexed the twistor actions with the kind of interactions they possess.
 Namely, the usual Lie algebra commutation relation $[\,,]_{\mg}$, the Poisson bracket $\{\,,\}$, and the $\star$-product.
 It is also useful to note that the $\star$-product, which generates higher-derivative interactions in $S_{hCS_3}^{\star}$ is chosen such that it does not deform the holomorphic measure $\Omega^{(3,0)}$ on twistor space.\footnote{Had we consider the Poisson structure associated with the infinity twistor \eqref{eq:Poisson-structure} with $\Lambda\neq 0$, the measure will deform leading to a non-invariant action as noticed earlier in \cite{Tran:2022tft}.
 To construct a gauge invariant action in this case, one may need to resort to the construction of trace invariants \cite{feigin2005hochschild} adapted to Fedosov's framework \cite{Fedosov:1994zz} with a holomorphic twist \cite{kapranov1999rozansky}.}

-Let us now discuss the field content of the actions \eqref{eq:parent-action-1}.
+Let us now discuss the field content in the actions \eqref{eq:parent-action-1}.
 In the case of $S^{[,]_{\mg}}_{hCS_1}$, the tower of higher-spin fields can be encoded by a $\mg$-valued weighted higher-spin generating connection $(0,1)$-form

-where $\mg$ is some Lie algebra.
-It is useful recalling that by $\cO(2h-2)$ we mean the sheaf of locally holomorphic functions $\cO_{\P^1}(2h-2)$.
-In other words, we view $\sA_{2h-2}$ as $(0,1)$-forms twisted by $\cO(2h-2)$, where $\sA_{2h-2}$ are local functions in $(x,\lambda,\hat\lambda)$ with total $U(1)$-charge equal to $2h-2$ for $h\in \Z$.\footnote{Although these discrete states look like Kaluza-Klein modes, all higher-spin fields are, nevertheless, massless in our setting.
+where $\mg$ is some Lie algebra, and $\sA_{2h-2}$ are $(0,1)$-forms twisted by $\cO(2h-2)$.
+Here, $\sA_{2h-2}$ are some local functions in $(x,\lambda,\hat\lambda)$ (or equivalently $(\lambda,\hat\lambda,\mu,\hat\mu)$ with the incidence relations imposed) with the total $U(1)$-charge\footnote{Although these discrete states look like Kaluza-Klein modes, all higher-spin fields are, nevertheless, massless in our setting.
 This can be seen at the linearized level when the incidence relations are simple enough to solve.
-See e.g. \cite{Adamo:2022lah}.}
+See e.g. \cite{Adamo:2022lah}.} equal to $2h-2$ for $h\in \Z$.

 On the other hand, if we consider $S_{hCS_2}^{\{,\}}$, it is necessary that $\mg=\mathfrak{u}(1)$.
 In other words, the higher-spin generating connection is colorless in this case.
 For the case of $S_{hCS_3}^{\star}$, the higher-spin connection can be either colored or colorless.